How to apply

 Follow this simple guide for postgraduate how to apply advice for all taught and research degrees

-Home, EU and International students should apply for our full-time and part-time postgraduate taught courses in the UK using the online system provided by the UK Postgraduate Application and Statistical Service (UKPASS).
+Home and EU students should apply for our full-time and part-time postgraduate taught courses in the UK using the online system provided by the UK Postgraduate Application and Statistical Service (UKPASS) via UCAS Postgraduate.
 You can apply for up to 10 courses – create your application in your own time and complete unfinished sections when you're ready.
 Use their Track service to follow your applications as they progress through the system and receive any offer replies online.
 Apply through UKPASS.

 International postgraduate students